 Here are some photos showing how I use a loop to make an adjustable fastener-knot for a bracelet:

 I demo this in one of the videos.
-(For another lo-tech method, see Gudrun’s necklace and zipper-pull with a very clever fastening method that requires a loop near both ends of the braid.)
+(For another lo-tech method, see Gudrun’s necklace and zipper-pull with a very elegant fastening method that requires a loop near both ends of the braid.
+It makes a non-bulky, solid-from-both-ends closure that does not slip.)

 If the bracelet is too small for you to be able to slide your hand into it after it is fastened, it’s also possible to fasten it around your wrist, though this can be a little fussy—easier if someone else does it for you: